Better handling of unknown and aliased email addresses when submitting issue via email

 Modified the patch a little.
 Role creation was broken against current trunk.
 Modified patch available at github, http://github.com/terotil/redmine/commit/458682467dc21a7cf0ad769fd5f351fbd96a468a

-#6 Updated by Mischa The Evil almost 8 years ago
+#6 Updated by Mischa The Evil about 8 years ago

 - Category set to Email notifications